 - JDE Peets: The latest company with regional links to enter the trading floor was coffee company Jacobs Douwe Egberts (JDE) Peets, which made its stock market debut in May 2020.
 The current company is the outcome of a number of mergers and acquisitions, but it has strong roots in Bremen.
 The famous coffee brand Jacobs was first established here in 1895 and the group still operates a large roasting facility in the city.

-- Daimler: The Mercedes Benz plant in Bremen is the group’s second-largest plant worldwide and plays a central role as the lead plant for the production of the entire C-Class series.
-Daimler employs more than 12,000 staff at its Bremen location.
+- Mercedes-Benz: The Mercedes Benz plant in Bremen is the group’s second-largest plant worldwide and plays a central role as the lead plant for the production of the entire C-Class series.
+Mercedes-Benz employs more than 12,000 staff at its Bremen location.